EvercityEcosystem/evercity-chain/pallets/evercity-carbon-credits/README.md

 Entity for granting certificates for carbon emissions offsetting using carbon credits

 ### 4.6 CarbonCreditsPackageLot

- Struct representing pack of carbon credits for sale.
+Entity representing pack of carbon credits for sale.

- Can include target bearer (to sell only to them).
-Lot has deadline, after whitch selling is impossible.
+### 4.7 Batch Assets

+Entity for representing carbon credits from external projects transferred on Evercity chain.